05 Jun Solving mysteries with maps

 By using forensic imaging and analysis software we are often able to recover location-based information.
 This search for facts can provide astoundingly accurate information…. for example isolating social media artifacts in a given area.

 This allows viewing social media activity from a relevant neighborhood.
+We use the magic of X1 Social Discovery to track social media usage.
 Simply drawing a box around an area of interest allows watching for location-tagged items to appear in real time.
 Here we see that not many people are tweeting from Howard Lake, MN.

 Cellebrite produces an astounding investigative tool that can extract details from cellphones.
 This is a map that Cellebrite generated indicates the phone location from WiFi, cell sites and geotagged photos.
 I presented this map with testimony in a court case about a week ago.